SimplyCodedSoftware/integration-messaging-documentation/core-messaging/message-endpoints.md

 ============

 As mentioned in the overview, Message Endpoints are responsible for connecting the various messaging components to channels.
 Over the next several chapters, you will see a number of different components that consume Messages.
 Some of these are also capable of sending reply Messages.
 Sending Messages is quite straightforward.
 As shown above in [Message Channels](./message-and-channels.md/#211-message-channel), it’s easy to send a Message to a Message Channel.
-However, receiving is a bit more complicated.
+Whenever you create message component it's wrapped with one of the consumer types.
-The main reason is that there are two types of consumers: [Polling Consumers](../definitions.md/#pollable-consumer) and [Event Driven Consumers](../definitions.md/#event-driven-consumer).
+And there are two types of consumers: [Polling Consumers](../definitions.md/#pollable-consumer) and [Event Driven Consumers](../definitions.md/#event-driven-consumer).

-2.5.1 Configuring Transformer
+2.5.1 Message Handler
 -----------

 MessageHandler interface is implemented by many of the components within the framework.